-Easy recipe for almond milk rice pudding.
-A deliciously healthy vegan, gluten-free and dairy free breakfast or dessert alternative to classic French riz au lait and just as thick and creamy.
+Easy almond milk rice pudding recipe with raisins, made on the stove in just 35 minutes.
+A deliciously healthy vegan, gluten-free and dairy free alternative to classic French riz au lait that thickens naturally with short-grain rice.

 50g (1.75oz/¼ cup)sugar(raw cane sugar or coconut flower sugar)

-30g (1oz/2 tbsp)golden raisins(cranberries or other dried fruits)
+30g (1oz/ 2 tbsp)golden raisins(cranberries or other dried fruits)

 1teaspoonrose water or lemon/orange zest